NiccoBiondi/InverseReinforcementLearningApp/README.md

 ## Download

-Get the app cloning this repository in your computer and install the dependencies.
+Get the app by downloading this repository tapping in 'clone or download' button and then select 'Download Zip' command or by [tap there](https://github.com/giuliobz/InverseReinforcementLearningApp/archive/master.zip).

 ## Dependecies